Home > Blog >

 Modern carrier allocation software leverages AI and machine learning to analyze shipment characteristics, carrier performance, and delivery time estimates to recommend the most cost-effective carrier for each shipment.

 The ability to track shipments in real time is crucial for businesses.
 Live tracking dashboards provide visibility into shipment status.
 It enables companies to respond quickly to delays or disruptions.
+Look for platforms with robust last-mile carrier tracking capabilities.

 A single platform that integrates seamlessly with Warehouse Management Systems (WMS), Order Management Systems (OMS), and Enterprise Resource Planning (ERP) ensures smooth data synchronization and better operational control.

-4. Automated NDR (Non-Delivery Report) handling
+4. Automated NDR (Non-Delivery Report) Handling to Reduce RTO Rates

 A robust NDR system helps logistics teams manage failed deliveries, automate reattempts, and reduce order cancellations.
 It ensures higher success rates in last-mile logistics.